28547939/vpncore/README.md

 provided)
 2. Interface configuration: `rc.conf.local` (FreeBSD) or NetworkManager, etc (Linux), to create necessary GRE and IPsec tunnel interfaces.
-3. Routing: in this design, FRR adds local routes for other hosts on the WAN automatically using BGP.
+3. Routing: in this design, the `FRRouting` daemon (`bgpd`) adds local routes for other hosts on the WAN automatically using BGP.
 Routes that need to be accessible to other hosts on the WAN should either be configured statically (e.g. in `rc.conf.local`) or specified in the FRRouting configuration.
-A sample configuration is provided in `misc/bgpd.conf`.
+A sample configuration for FRR is provided in `misc/bgpd.conf`.